English in Totnes (EiT) Booking Terms and Conditions

 Whilst the school welcomes students with independently manageable medical and psychological conditions, we do need to know details of the condition and its management before we accept the student’s booking.
 We will treat each one on a case by case basis.
 However, if the school is not informed of the condition prior to enrolment and the condition precludes independent living in a host family with other students or managing in the classroom, we reserve the right to refuse host family or school access and send the student home at their own expense.

-As part of induction you will be introduced to the First Aid system in each school, where there is a trained First Aider, a standard First Aid Kit and an accident book.
+As part of induction you will be introduced to the First Aid system where there is a trained First Aider, a standard First Aid Kit and an accident book.

 Students come from all over the world and the UK is a cosmopolitan country with populations from different ethnic and religious backgrounds.
 Teaching staff and homestay hosts are chosen because of their ability to treat students well and carry out their roles professionally and to the highest standards and not because of race, colour or nationality.
 All students and those who work for English in Totnes must treat each other equally and with respect.